manisa/ClassifyTE/ReadMe.md

 ```
 ## Demo
 To run the program on test TE sequence:
-- Create a folder named *data* inside *ClassifyTE*.
-- Place *demo.fasta* inside *data* folder.
-- Your directory structure should look like this
+- Your directory structure should look like this with the demo.fasta file.

 ```
 ClassifyTE/
 	data/
 		demo.fasta
 ```
-- Then run following python command
+- Then run following python command from the root directory.
 ```
 python generate_feature_file.py -f demo.fasta
 python evaluate.py -f feature_file.csv -n node.txt -m ClassifyTE_combined.pkl